 Size 6 - I would've been really surprised to see the color & tone of these in-person if I'd seen them on the website first.
 There's a glow to them on the website that doesn't exist in-person.
 These are similar to the ones offered over the recent years.
 A regular tartan, for the most part.
 I really don't recall anything electric about the colors.
 Please chime in if you have them, or have tried them and disagree.
-Check them out on Feeling J Crewzy, on Notes From the Dressing Room and on The Handbag Aficionado.
+Check them out on Feeling J Crewzy and on Notes From the Dressing Room.

 See, pretty standard as far as colors.

 They seem ever so slightly longer than the usual capri.
 I'm talking 1/4" - 1/2" maybe...?

 In this pic I'm grabbing the back of the thigh to pull it tighter.
 I always need at least a 6 to fit my rear and then the thigh is just a little too big.
 I just go with it.
 The 6, that is.

 Lol looks the same as above, but trust me that my butt is not quite that low.
 100% wool.
 I believe these are unlined.
 Interestingly, the have textural issues, but the lack of lining doesn't always bother me.

 If I didn't own the Factory wool skimmers from last year or the red plaid that is mostly white based, I would be all over these.
 I like the colors.

 Keeper chambray shirt ($78) comes in regular 00-16 (44875) & petite 00-14 (74120).
 The color is called afternoon sky (ASK).
 How Anthro of them.

 Size 6 - chest = 39", waist = 38.25"